-We should not only have money to take care of ourselves no matter what we face, but also, because we’ve predetermined the size our storehouses should be, whatever else can be given away or invested in others.
+We should not only have money to take care of ourselves no matter what we face—but because we’ve predetermined what the size our storehouses should be, whatever else can be given away or invested in Kingdom endeavors.

 As Deuteronomy 28:8 makes clear, God blesses you and everything you set your hands to when you follow His mandates for how to manage your money—or, rather, His resources.

-To learn more about how to live a richer life, get a hold of The Prosperous Soul, and be sure to enroll in Kingdom Economics and Biblical Finance at Kingdom School of Ministry July 15-21.
-I know it will change your life!
+To learn more about how to live a richer life, get a hold of The Prosperous Soul!

 And enroll now in Kingdom Economics and Biblical Finance—one of eight power-packed intensives at Kingdom School of Ministry!